 - Younger Than They Look: Is 25, but looks and acts younger than the rest of the group.

-An assistant of the anime program "Extend TV" that will be used as a guide for the eight survivors.
+An assistant of the anime program "Extend TV" that is used as a guide by the eight survivors.
 His role is the boke (funny man) for the program.

 - Abusive Parent: He talks about his father who would hit him every often.